Changing the Angle for Higher Percentage Shots - Hockey Skill Breakdown

 Blog by CoachThem Contributor, Mitch Giguere

-Mitch Giguere, ChPC, is the father of four children and a passionate hockey coach, currently working as an Assistant Coach for the Concordia Stingers (USports) and as the video coach for the Torpedo Nizhny Novgorod (KHL).
+Mitch Giguere, ChPC, is the father of four children and a passionate hockey coach, currently working as a video coach for the Torpedo Nizhny Novgorod (KHL).
 Previously, he worked with the Rink Hockey Academy in Winnipeg, was the video coach for the Winnipeg Ice (WHL).
 Mitch has his High Performance 2 from Hockey Canada and has an Advanced Coaching Diploma (NCCP4) from the Canadian Sports Institute.
 You can follow his popular video breakdown on Twitter @Coach_Mitch85 and follow his Facebook Page Behind The Bench for more great hockey content.